chstan/arpes/docs/stack-plots.md

 ![A flat stack plot](static/flat-stack.png)

-Although PyPES will attempt to make a reasonable default guess for the colorscale, here identifying that the stack axis is along the experimental temperature and giving a colorbar from 0K to room temperature, we can also control the colorbar and plot them onto custom axes with `cbarmap=`.
+Although PyARPES will attempt to make a reasonable default guess for the colorscale, here identifying that the stack axis is along the experimental temperature and giving a colorbar from 0K to room temperature, we can also control the colorbar and plot them onto custom axes with `cbarmap=`.